Saaariika/noApp/README.md

 }

-4. Get upload csv data API : Retrieval is happen with pagination each page return 5 documents if you want to go on any random page pass query parametes with key name is page which return to you on that particular page otherwise it will return on first page with 5 documents
+4. Get upload csv data API by author Id: Retrieval is happen with pagination each page return 5 documents if you want to go on any random page pass query parametes with key name is page which return to you on that particular page otherwise it will return on first page with 5 documents